daiquocnguyen/daiquocnguyen.github.io/_pages/blog.md

 The graph-level <i>ReadOut</i> function can be a simple sum pooling or a complex pooling such as sort pooling [5], hierarchical pooling [8], and differentiable pooling [6].
 As the sum pooling can produce competitive performances [7], we utilize the sum pooling to obtain the embedding <b>e</b><sub>G</sub> of the entire graph G as: <b>e</b><sub>G</sub> = ∑<sub>∀v∈V</sub> <b>e</b><sub>v</sub>.

-While it has been considered under other contexts, in this blog, we address the following questions: (i) Can we move beyond the Euclidean space to enhance learning better graph representations? and (ii) Can we reduce the weight parameters in the <i>Aggregation</i> functions?

-To this end, we propose to learn the node and graph embeddings within the Quaternion space and introduce our quaternion graph neural networks, named QGNN, which can be seen as a generalization of GCNs within the Quaternion space.
-QGNN reduces the model size up to four times and increases the representation quality of node and graph embeddings.
+While it has been considered under other contexts, in this blog, we address the following questions: <i>Can we move beyond the Euclidean space to enhance learning better graph representations and reduce the number of model parameters?</i> To this end, we propose to learn the node and graph embeddings within the Quaternion space and introduce quaternion graph neural networks (QGNN) which can be seen as a generalization of GCNs within the Quaternion space.
+QGNN reduces the model size up to four times and increases the node and graph embeddings' representation quality.

 ## Quaternion with Hamilton product<a name="background"></a>

 Recently the use of hyper-complex vector space has considered on the Quaternion space [9] consisting of one real and three separate imaginary axes.
 It provides highly expressive computations through the Hamilton product compared to the Euclidean and complex spaces.
 The Quaternion space has been applied to image classification [10, 11], speech recognition [12, 13], knowledge graph [14], and natural language processing [15].
-We provide key notations and operations related to quaternion space required for our later development.
+We provide key notations and operations related to quaternion space required for later development.

 A quaternion <i>q</i> ∈ H is a hyper-complex number con-sisting of a real and three separate imaginary components [9] defined as: